-Kansas Restraint of Trade Act Case.
-We have been named as a defendant in an individual case alleging direct and indirect purchaser claims under the Kansas Restraint of Trade Act, filed on November 29, 2012 in the United States District Court of Kansas under the name LaCrosse Furniture Company v.
+Kansas Restraint of Trade Act, filed on November 29, 2012 in the United States District Court of Kansas under the name LaCrosse Furniture Company v.
 Future Foam, Inc., et al., Case No. 12-cv-2748 KHV/JPO.
 This case was previously transferred to the U.S. District Court for the Northern District of Ohio under the name In re: Polyurethane Foam Antitrust Litigation, Case No. 1:10-MD-2196.
 The claims and allegations of this plaintiff are generally the same as the class plaintiffs (referenced above), with the exception that the plaintiff seeks full consideration damages (its total purchase amounts for the allegedly price-fixed polyurethane foam products).
 On May 15, 2015, the U.S. Judicial Panel on Multi-district Litigation remanded the case back to the U.S. District Court for the District of Kansas.